You are here

 Your choice of video may well be limited depending on what you have available to you wherever you are so the suggested activities have been kept deliberately general.
-They also include several tasks where you have the sound of the video down, and you simply use the moving image.
-Therefore you can use programmes recorded from the TV in the country you’re in.
-In fact, you can get a lot of mileage out of using cartoons, soap operas or reality TV shows from the students’ country as they will be able to tell you all about the characters and you can exploit the natural information gap between you and them!
+They also include several tasks where you have the sound of the video down, and you simply use the moving image, so they work with videos originally in any language.
+You can also get a lot of mileage out of using cartoons, soap operas or reality TV shows that are aimed at teenagers if you don't watch them, as the students will be able to tell you all about the characters and you can exploit the natural information gap between you and them!

-- If you are using films, try to get them with subtitles in English.
-The great advantage of DVDs is that you can always put on the subtitles in English.
-If you use the ‘subtitles for the hard of hearing’ you tend to get more information than you need, such as ‘car horn beeping loudly’ or ‘birds singing’ and this can be confusing for the learners, however it’s better than no subtitles at all.
-With higher levels explain that the subtitles have been made for deaf viewers so the background noises are also described.
-If you don’t have any subtitles and you’re using authentic materials, make your tasks based mainly on the visuals.
-As I’m sure you know, you need a high level of proficiency in a language to be able to follow films so lower levels could find it de-motivating if the tasks are too difficult.
-Using video should increase the students’ level of motivation, so take your time to prepare tasks that will be challenging but not impossible for students to succeed in.
+If you are using films, try to get them with subtitles in English.
+If you can't, make your tasks based mainly on the visuals.
+You need a high level of proficiency in a language to be able to follow films so lower levels could find it demotivating if the tasks are too difficult.
+Using video should increase the students' level of motivation, so take your time to prepare tasks that will be challenging but not impossible for students to succeed in.

 When you are planning a video lesson, try to think of it in three parts:

 - Before you watch

 The important thing about before you watch tasks is that they get students into the topic and you prepare them for what they are going to see.
 This is the time to pre-teach any tricky vocabulary if you need to.
 Before you watch tasks could be brainstorms, quizzes, vocabulary matching or any other task that gives some background knowledge about what they are going to watch.